How to spend a long weekend in Broome

 A note on Broome taxis – despite the short distance of pretty much all trips, taxis are expensive!
 Expect to pay $15 for a five minute taxi ride.
 If the time table works for you, consider the Broome town bus, especially if you’re travelling solo.
 One way tickets are $4 per adult.

-While the aim of the trip was to have a relaxing few days soaking in some sun, I still managed to take in a few sights.
-This post covers off the highlights of my four days in Broome.
-If I missed any of your favourites, please leave me a comment below so I can add it to the list for next time!
+This post covers off the highlights for a four days stay in Broome.
+If I missed any of your favourites, please leave me a comment below so I can add it to the list for next time.

 The white sand of Cable Beach stretches for about 22km, so you will be hard pressed not to find a patch of sand for yourself.
 With major tide variations, the beach looks completely different if you visit at different times of the day.
 Check the tide maps here.